 • 81% agreed that ‘people in their workgroup behave in an accepting manner towards people from diverse backgrounds’.
 For transgender staff this was 69%, the same (69%) for those of another gender or multiple genders, and 59% for intersex staff.
 For gay and lesbian staff this was 79%, 76% for bisexual staff, and 72% for other sexual identities.

-• The results are closer for the question on whether people ‘feel accepted as a valued member of their team’.
+• The results were closer for the question on whether people ‘feel accepted as a valued member of their team’.
 Overall, 79% agreed with this.
 There was also agreement from 77% of staff of another gender or multiple genders, 73% from transgender staff, and 63% from intersex staff.
 There was also agreement from 79% of gay or lesbian staff, 78% from bisexual staff, and 77% from other identities.

 On being gendered correctly: